InfraLore/make_for_devops/chapters/03-make_fundamentals.md

 ### When to Use Phony Targets

 Most DevOps tasks should use **phony targets**—targets that don't correspond to actual files.
-This tells make to always run these targets:
+This tells Make to always run these targets:

 ```makefile
 .PHONY: deploy test clean logs status